 The 2016 election left many in America afraid – of intolerance and the violence it can inspire.
 The need for trustworthy facts on the details and frequency of hate crimes and other incidents born of prejudice has never been more urgent.

-At this point, there is simply no reliable national data on crimes.
+At this point, there is simply no reliable national data on hate crimes.
 And no government agency documents lower-level incidents of harassment and intimidation, such as online or real-life bullying.
 Documenting and understanding all of these incidents – from hate-inspired murders to anti-Semitic graffiti to racist online trolling – requires new, more creative approaches.

 That's why we have marshaled a national coalition of news organizations, civil-rights groups and technology companies intent on creating a database of reported hate crimes and bias incidents.